Mandan Refinery responds to chemical release; no indication of public threat

 "They fired water cannons, which then react with the gas so it then becomes a liquid so it won't leave the site," she said.

-The company added that no injuries had been reported and said it would conduct an investigation to determine the incident's cause.
+Marathon said no injuries had been reported and that it would conduct an investigation to determine the incident's cause.

 "The top priorities at this time are to ensure the safety of responders, the community and to limit environmental impact," Marathon said.